Development

 Build Docker Image

-Miniflux supports different architectures for Docker images: amd64, arm32v6, arm32v7 and arm64v8.
+Miniflux supports different architectures for Docker images: amd64, arm32v6, arm32v7, and arm64v8.

 make docker-image